baggepinnen/ControlSystemIdentification.jl/docs/src/examples/closed_loop_id.md

 title = "-Lx + 5sin(t)"
 crosscorplot(generate_data(u, T=500), -5:10, m=:circle)
 ```
 Here, the plot clearly has significant correlation for both positive and negative lag, indicating the presence of feedback.
 The controller used here is a static P-controller, leading to a one-step correlation backwards in time.
-With a dynamic contorller (like a PI controller), the effect would be more significant.
+With a dynamic controller (like a PI controller), the effect would be more significant.

 If we remove the feedback, we get
 ```@example closedloop